yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 #### Execute Traceability Agent in Background

 When executing in the background, it is best to save your logging to a file rather than the console output.
-See [Customizing log section (log)](#customizing-log-section-\(logging\)) above.
+See [Customizing log section (logging)](#customizing-log-section-logging) above.

 Open a shell and run the following command to start up your agent: